IIIF/api/source/extension/georef/index.md

   </tr>
 </table>

-"A Canvas with multiple painting Annotations (painting multiple maps onto the same Canvas)"
+`[@BRYAN] turn into section?
+And add text to explain?` "A Canvas with multiple painting Annotations (painting multiple maps onto the same Canvas)"

+It is valid for a Canvas to have multiple painting Annotations.
+However, to leverage the most support from viewers this specification encourages using a single painting Annotation to place an Image on a Canvas.
+The Image within the Canvas and the Canvas itself _SHOULD_ have the same `height` and `width` values.

 "The example will be a Canvas with multiple sheets of an atlas".
 "Geoereference the sheets combined or using multiple fragments"

+`[@BERT] optinally add example of Canvas with multiple map sheets of an atlas`

 ### 3.4 Georeferencing Annotation `body`

 The `body` of a Georeferencing Annotation contains geospatial information to apply to the resource noted in the `target` property.
 For the purposes of this extension the `body` contains the GCPs.
 The value for `body` _MUST_ be a GeoJSON Feature Collection.
-The Feature Collection _MUST_ only contain Features with [Point](https://www.rfc-editor.org/rfc/rfc7946#section-3.1.2) geometries _SHOULD_ contain at least three Point Features as prescribed by [Section 2.2](#22-georeferencing-process). `[@BERT] explain why three, and why _SHOULD_ not _MUST_`.
+The Feature Collection _MUST_ only contain Features with [Point](https://www.rfc-editor.org/rfc/rfc7946#section-3.1.2) geometries _SHOULD_ contain at least three Point Features as prescribed by [Section 2.2](#22-georeferencing-process).

+All commonly used transformation algorithms (including the ones described below) that are used to warp images need at least three GCPs.
+Algorithms exist that only need 2 GCPs, but they require information about the coordinate reference system (CRS) of the georeferenced map.
+This specification does not support adding information about a map's CRS.

+Still, a Georeference Annotation that contains less than three GCPs is valid.
+These Annotations still hold geospatial information that can be used in geospatial databases or GIS tools.
+And allowing Annotations with less than three GCPs is useful for crowdsourding purposes: incomplete Annotations can be finished by someone else while the intermediary results are still valid according to this specification.

 ### 3.5 The `resourceCoords` Property